-- 38. J. is a gay man from Cuba in removal proceedings.
+- 36. J. is a gay man from Cuba in removal proceedings.
 He speaks Spanish and lives in Chicago, Illinois.
 J.'s asylum application is pending with the Immigration Court, and he is scheduled for a Master Calendar hearing on January 23, 2024.
 (23-0161988) - J. fears returning to Cuba because of his past advocacy for LGBTQ rights and HIV prevention work.
 He was detained with other gay men and HIV prevention activists and was surveilled in his neighborhood.
 J. entered the United States on May 30, 2022, and timely applied for asylum pro se on January 9, 2023.
 All affidavits and supporting documents for J.'s case will be due 15 days prior to his individual merits hearing, which has not yet been scheduled.
-If client and pro bono counsel agree, counsel can file a motion to set the case for merits. - 39.
+If client and pro bono counsel agree, counsel can file a motion to set the case for merits. - 37.
 G. is a young woman from Honduras.
 Her son, P., is a derivative on her asylum application.
 Their next Master Calendar hearing is on January 31, 2024.
 G. and P. speak Spanish and live in Northcentral Indiana.
-(21-0152262) (21-0152568)

-G. met P.'s father in about 2018 and moved in with him.
+(21-0152262) (21-0152568) - G. met P.'s father in about 2018 and moved in with him.
 Throughout their relationship, P.'s father T. controlled G.'s actions, dictating what she wore and locking her in the house.
 T. abused G. physically and emotionally.
 G. escaped T.'s house, but T. broke into the house where G. was living and forcibly took P. from her, demanding that G. return to his house.
 With help from family members, G. recovered P. and they moved to a different town in Honduras to hide from T. G. began a relationship with another man, but feared that T. would never allow her to be free of him, and that T. would again take P. from her.
 Afraid of what T. would do next, G. and P. fled Honduras and arrived in the United States in the winter of 2021.
 NIJC timely filed their applications for asylum.
-All affidavits and supporting materials will be due 15 days prior to their merits hearing, which has not yet been scheduled.

-40. C. is from Honduras and H. is from Guatemala.
-They are a married lesbian couple with 11-year-old daughter A. They all speak Spanish and live in Chicago.
-C.'s one-year deadline is Sept.
-22, 2023.
-H. and A. one-year deadline is Aug.
-24, 2023.
-(23-0160649, 22-0160096, 23-0161192)
+All affidavits and supporting materials will be due 15 days prior to their merits hearing, which has not yet been scheduled. - 38.
+C. and H. are a married lesbian couple.
+C. is from Honduras, and H. and her 11-year-old daughter, A. are from Guatemala.
+They all speak Spanish and live in Chicago, Illinois.
+C.'s first Master Calendar Hearing is Sept.
+26, 2023.
+H. and A.

+have their first Master Calendar Hearings on Jan.
+19, 2024.
+(23-0160649, 22-0160096, 23-0161192